Extra Types

 PyMacAddr6 & PyMacAddr8

-Mac addresses must be used with PyMacAddr6 and PyMacAddr8 types.
+Mac addresses must be used with PyMacAddr6

-Let's assume we have table devices in the database:
+Let's assume we have table devices

-database typedatabase column name
+database type | database column name |

 from typing import Final